 Cornrows borrow their name from the agricultural domain and they are braids that were attached to the scalp, not suspended, such as box braids.

-These feed-in braids, with shell-shaped hair beads are even cooler when pulled in a high ponytail that will leave the braiding pattern visible on all head.
+These feed-in braids, with shell-shaped hair beads, are even cooler when pulled in a high ponytail that will leave the braiding pattern visible on all heads.

 A classic, ever-green look, this single braid is your typical ponytail with a twist.
-The hair is braided or twisted on all it’s length to give this shiny and textured appearance.
+The hair is braided or twisted at all its length to give this shiny and textured appearance.

-Prom Updos or Bridal Updos make a great part of women hairstyles.
-Every woman wants to look precious on special occasions and this pulled-trough, intricate back braid is the perfect way to accomplish that!
+Prom Updos or Bridal Updos make a great part of women’s hairstyles.
+Every woman wants to look precious on special occasions and this pulled-trough, intricate prom hairstyle for long hair is the perfect way to accomplish that!

 52. Soft Blonde Face Framing Highlights For Wavy Hair

 These super subtle face-framing baby lights are the hottest trend in balayage hairstyles for women this year and you are selfie-ready with just a couple of curls in the front.

 53. Classic ’80s Style Blowout For Blonde Hair

 If you are a proud blonde and you want to show stunning and feminine at the same time, a bit of retro styling will help you achieve that impressive volume of a perfect blow-dry.

 54. Half-up Half Down Asian Style Ponytail For Long Dark Hair